Kachuiyeh

-Kachuiyeh (كچوييه) (Note: Also romanized as Kachū’īyeh and Kachūyeh) is a village in, and the capital of, Zirkuh Rural District (Note: Formerly Chermahin Rural District) of Bagh-e Bahadoran District, Lenjan County, Isfahan province, Iran.
+Kachuiyeh (كچوييه) (Note: Also romanized as Kachū’īyeh and Kachūyeh) is a village in, and the capital of, Zirkuh Rural District (Note: Formerly Chermahin Rural District) in Bagh-e Bahadoran District of Lenjan County, Isfahan province, Iran.
 The previous capital of the rural district was the village of Chermahin, now a city.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,550 in 685 households.
 The following census in 2011 counted 2,750 people in 844 households.
-The 2016 census measured the population of the village as 2,493 people in 810 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 2,493 people in 810 households, the most populous in its rural district.